We’re the experienced Commercial Auto Insurance Agents in Chesterfield

 Medical payments: This coverage pays for medical and/or funeral expenses for you, your drivers and passengers after an accident.

 Additional optional coverage: A wide range of additional coverage types may be available, depending on the insurance company you work with and the state your business is in.
 For example, you may be able to buy coverage for your employees when they drive a car or truck your company does not own.

 You might also buy coverage for a rental replacement auto if your company car is in the shop.
 You could opt to get towing and roadside assistance.
 Some insurance companies even provide very specific coverage for companies who load and unload cargo, due to the increased liability risk involved.

-The right commercial insurance can protect you, your business, and all of the drivers in your commercial cars, vans, pickup trucks or limos in an accident.
-One of the most critical ways to protect your company is by having adequate liability coverage in case you or one of your employees causes an accident that injures another person or damages their property.
+The right commercial insurance can help protect you, your business, and all of the drivers in your commercial cars, vans, pickup trucks or limos in an accident.
+One of the most critical ways to help protect your company is by having adequate liability coverage in case you or one of your employees causes an accident that injures another person or damages their property.